 (Note: U.S. citizens don’t need a U.S. visa for travel, but when planning travel abroad may need a visa issued by the embassy of the country they wish to visit.).

 The Consular Section is located at the Embassy of the United States of America at Metochiou & Ploutarchou Street, Engomi, 2407 Nicosia, Cyprus.
-It is open to the public Monday through Friday, except for U.S. and local holidays.

 How To Contact Us